plivermore/AH-RJMCMC1/readme.md

 Used only by the plotting scripts. e.g.
 `Plotting_intensity_range 50 80`

+SEED: Seed the random number generator with seed integer n.
+The default value is 1.

 # The Data file
 ## Stratification
 The column of stratification information within the data file can specify a variety of scenarios: